 Protein Iced Matcha Green Tea

-Here’s another iced option, pictured above, where I used only 1/2 teaspoon of the organic Yame matcha blended with temperature perfect spring water (175 degrees F) and 2 tablespoons of Upgraded Collagen Protein.
-Then, I served it over ice.
+Here’s another iced option where I used a 1/2 teaspoon of matcha blended with temperature-perfect water (175 degrees F) and 2 tablespoons of Upgraded Collagen Protein.
+Adding this protein boosts satiation and also helps fight wrinkles!

-Three great reasons I’m drawn to matcha green tea:
+3 reasons I’m drawn to matcha green tea:

 1. Meditation and Alpha Brain Waves for Feeling Great

-Alpha waves are important because they’re the brain waves that help you flow through life with much less stress and agitation.
-We can experience a deep sense of relaxation and wellness when our brains are producing alpha brain waves.
+Alpha waves are important because they help you flow through life with less stress and agitation.
+You feel better.
+Happiness and calm abounds.
+Further, we experience a deep sense of relaxation and wellness when our brains are producing alpha brain waves.
+Ommmmmmmm.

 2. Energy (or Zenergy)

-My 5-year old daughter, Kamea, is home with me all day, and when one part of my brain and soul are constantly “on” it can be draining.
+My 5-year old daughter is home with me all day, and when one part of my brain and soul are constantly “on” it can be draining.
 It’s funny, when my husband watches her for anything over 3 hours, he gets a taste of it and commends me repeatedly.
 It’s not that she’s extra active or anything, it’s just that big thing called responsibility for a little one (is she fed? safe? happy?) and, let’s be honest, playing dolls is exhausting.

 It seemed the perfect early afternoon drink to give me just the perfect amount of energy boost to get me happily through the afternoon.
 Matcha is known for offering a slower release of energy due to being absorbed slower in the body.

 Perhaps it’s wise to not drink it too late in the day, or if you do, make a smaller amount.

 Turns out there is some science to this, as evidence suggests L-theanine and caffeine in combination, like in green tea, are beneficial for improving performance on cognitively demanding tasks. (source)

-Since practicing yoga can produce alpha brain waves, I think organic matcha would be the perfect drink before yoga to amp up the alpha-ness.
+Since practicing yoga can produce alpha brain waves, I think this would be the perfect drink before yoga to amp up the alpha-ness.
 Though, I’d be sure to drink it over an hour before yoga starts so you can empty your bladder if necessary.
-Seriously, yoga and matcha tea?
-A perfect marriage.

 By drinking green tea as matcha, where the whole leaf is consumed, you get a mega dose of them.

 Dr. Weil writes, “Studies either strongly suggest or confirm that the antioxidants in green tea can reduce LDL cholesterol, promote fat burning, reduce the risk of several forms of cancer, and alleviate depression.”

-There you have it.
-I’ve given you many good reasons to have matcha and here’s a great recipe to try.
+I’ve given you many good reasons to have this kind of green tea, and here’s a great recipe to try.

 Bulletproof -Style Matcha Tea Recipe